paluskapter/rgbcontroller/README.md

 This project is a fork of [jgarff/rpi_ws281x](https://github.com/jgarff/rpi_ws281x), all the custom functionality is in the [custom folder](https://github.com/paluskapter/rgbcontroller/tree/master/python/custom).

+[The first version](https://github.com/paluskapter/rgbcontroller/releases/tag/1.0.0) used a simple webserver as the API.

+However, to use it from outside the local network, a DNS service must be registered for the dynamic IP and also incoming communications must be allowed to the Pi, which can be a security risk.

+Version 2 polls AWS SQS for instructions to avoid the above problems.

 ---

 Userspace Raspberry Pi library for controlling WS281X LEDs.